jeickmeier/fin_statement_model/README.md

 *   **Metric Registry:**
     *   Define standard financial metrics in simple YAML files (`MetricRegistry`).
     *   Load metrics automatically from a built-in directory or custom locations.
-    *   Use `MetricCalculationNode` to easily incorporate metrics into the graph.
 *   **Calculation Strategies:**
     *   Encapsulate calculation logic using the Strategy pattern (`Strategy` base class).
     *   Built-in strategies: Addition, Subtraction, Multiplication, Division, WeightedAverage, CustomFormula.